FMInference/FlexiGen/README.md

 ❌ **Limitation**.
 As an offloading-based system running on weak GPUs, FlexGen also has its limitations.
 The throughput of FlexGen is significantly lower than the case when you have enough powerful GPUs to hold the whole model, especially for small-batch cases.
-FlexGen is mostly suitable for throughput-oriented batch processing settings (e.g., classifying or extracting information from many documents in batches).
+FlexGen is mostly optimized for throughput-oriented batch processing settings (e.g., classifying or extracting information from many documents in batches).

 | [**Read Paper**](docs/paper.pdf) | [**Join Discord**](https://discord.gg/JfphDTkBAh) |